Best Air Purifiers for Weed Smoke (2026)

 Activated Carbon Filter Weight

 This is the single most important spec for marijuana odor.
 Thin carbon mesh filters (the kind you find on $50 purifiers) saturate within days of regular use.
 Look for purifiers with at least 2 to 3 pounds of granular activated carbon.
-The IQAir HealthPro Plus leads with 5 lbs.
+The IQAir HealthPro Plus XE leads with 5 lbs.
 More carbon means more surface area for adsorption, which translates to longer-lasting odor control.

 Smoke CADR Rating